Hold the anchovies.

 “And the day came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

-If you’re empathetic, don’t turn your empathy into selfish hiding from the hard parts of this world.
+So if you’re empathetic, don’t turn your empathy into selfish hiding from the hard parts of this world.
 Already we hide our elderly, our sick, our homeless—we call those who bother us “toxic,” and invest our confused hearts in “gated community spirituality,” as I call it—you know, wanting to cling to good, and push away bad.

 We’re better than that.
 We’re kinder than that.
 We’re braver than that.
 We’re more fun than that.